 The fallow deer displays a variety of coat colors ranging from red, to brown and black, and even pure white.

-The fennec fox’s most distinctive feature is its unusually large ears, which serve to dissipate heat
+The Fennec Fox’s most distinctive feature is its unusually large ears, which radiate body heat to keep them cool.

 An ostrich’s brain is smaller than its eye.